 In Bordentown Waters painted animal and still life pictures in a style far more sophisticated and academic than her earlier attempts at portraiture.
 These date from 1870 to her death, and their increased naturalism suggests that the artist had seriously studied academic art in the preceding twenty-five years.
 The greatest triumph of her career came in 1876 when she exhibited two works of animal subjects at the Centennial Exposition in Philadelphia.
 Her obituary informs us that "her fame after the Centennial was far beyond expectation, causing a continuous receipt of orders impossible to fill."
 She became a local celebrity in Bordentown, best known for her renderings of sheep grazing in landscapes.

 Waters, a financial success, continued to paint until two months before her death.
 Her early decision to become an itinerant oil painter and her reliance upon her art for financial support were remarkable for a woman in nineteenth-century America.
 Consistent with her choice to pursue a career were her liberal attitude toward women and work and her active support of the Woman's Suffrage Movement.
 She died in Trenton 7 July 1900.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Heslip, Colleen Cowles.
 Mrs. Susan C. Waters, 19th-Century Itinerant Painter.
 Exh. cat.
 Bedford Gallery, Longwood Fine Arts Center, Longwood College; Arnot Art Museum, Elmira, NY.
 Farmville, Virginia, 1979.